Cantonese cuisine: Clay pot rice

-Banquet/dinner dishes
+Banquet and dinner dishes

 A number of dishes are traditionally served in Cantonese restaurants only at dinner time.
 Said banquets were typically served in the capital's famous tea houses.
 Guangzhou’s tea houses have historically served as meeting places for the public, where political movements could foment and lead to action.
 The main draw of these tea houses was to enjoy dim sum.
 While eating dim sum in tea houses grew in popularity during the nineteenth century, the different snacks and small bites that were enjoyed grew Guangzhou staples to encompassing culinary traditions from China’s numerous provinces.
-After the Qing’s defeat in the first Opium War, culinary influences outside of China found there way into the dim sum served at tea houses, with ingredients such as Worcestershire sauce and Ketchup becoming staple ingredients.
+After the Qing’s defeat in the first Opium War, culinary influences outside of China found their way into the dim sum served at tea houses, with ingredients such as Worcestershire sauce and Ketchup becoming staple ingredients.
 Dim sum restaurants stop serving bamboo-basket dishes after the yum cha period (equivalent to afternoon tea) and begin offering an entirely different menu in the evening.
 Some dishes are standard while others are regional.
 Some are customised for special purposes such as Chinese marriages or banquets.
 Salt and pepper dishes are one of the few spicy dishes.